tonethar/IGME-330-Master/notes/node-and-web-services-2.md

 ## Overview

-This time we are going to look at how to download a different web service, in this case an "inspirational design quote" service.
+This time we are going to look at how to download a different web service, in this case an "what to do when you are bored" service.
 Although this sounds really similar to what we did last time, there are differences that will make this more challenging:
-- this service DOES NOT have cross-domain [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers turned on (i.e. **`access-control-allow-origin: *`**) - so we can't easily download it directly with a web browser.
-Good thing that the command-line JS code we are going to write below is not restricted by this fact.

 - we are going to create a **package.json** file this time
 - the data is in the JSON format so we will need to parse it before displaying it
-- the web service takes parameters, such as the number of results:
+- the web service takes parameters, such as the number of participants in the activity:
   - this means we will need to format the URL differently
-  - we will need to loop through the results
-  - we will need to give the user of this script the ability to choose how many results they want (i.e. pass arguments to the web service)
+  - we will need to give the user of this script the ability to choose how many participants they have for the activity (i.e. pass arguments to the web service)

 ## Contents